d3x0r/STFRPhysics/AI/Revised/displacement_dynamics_paper.md

 The preceding sections establish a definite intermediate result.
 This framework already supplies a static equilibrium geometry for mass-sourced displacement, a cumulative field \(\Sigma\) with the required \(1/r\) weak-field structure, and a causal retarded interpretation in which displacement changes propagate at the medium speed \(c\).
 The two-layer coupled structure then provides the dynamical organization: the displacement layer tracks the retarded source distribution through a wave equation at speed \(c\), while the excitation layer evolves within the effective coordinate geometry set by that displacement.
 The coordinate-level line element — with its time dilation from \(\Sigma\), radial modification from \(D^2\), and unmodified angular sector — recovers the correct weak-field orbit structure, including the standard perihelion precession.
 The rotating-source analysis identifies a spin-odd azimuthal vector response as the natural home of frame dragging.

 At the same time, the limits of the present result should be stated plainly.
-The foundational postulate remains exactly that: mass inserts volume into the transport structure, and changes in that displacement propagate causally.
-What has not yet been derived is the deeper microphysical reason that mass has this sourcing role.
+The foundational effective-level postulate remains exactly that: localized source loading inserts volume into the transport structure, and changes in that displacement propagate causally.
+What has not yet been derived is the deeper microphysical reason that sustained excitation closure has this sourcing role.
 The framework therefore remains explicit about where it is postulating and where it is deriving.
 The geometry of \(D(r,d)\), the cumulative displacement \(\Sigma(r)\), and the weak-field hierarchy are derived once the postulate is granted; the postulate itself is not yet reduced to a deeper mechanism.

 The two-layer structure and the retarded integral for \(\Sigma(\mathbf{x},t)\) represent a step beyond the purely static geometric development.
 The retarded map is the more fundamental statement: source information propagates outward at \(c\), and the field at a point depends on the retarded source configuration.
 The wave equation is its local differential equivalent.
-Together they fix the propagation speed to \(c\) (the only speed the medium supports) and tie the source term directly to the LC energy density of matter.
+Together they fix the propagation speed to \(c\) (the only speed the medium supports) and, at the effective level, tie the source term directly to the LC energy density of matter.
+At the deeper constitutive level introduced later, the corresponding substrate-loading source is denoted by \(Q_{\mathrm{occ}}\).
 The effective coordinate geometry derived from the displacement then recovers the weak-field tests without requiring separately motivated correction terms.

 The rotating-source case sharpens this point.
 The scalar cumulative field is sufficient for the stationary weak-field timing sector, but it is not sufficient for rotating bodies.
 There the framework requires a vector response, and the current route identifies the stable observable channel as the spin-odd azimuthal component of the retarded field.
 That is enough to support a coherent GPB route, but it is not yet the same thing as a fully derived rotating-source field equation.
 The present paper therefore claims the vector channel as the correct qualitative and quantitative direction, not as a fully closed final theory of spinning sources.